Hindu temple architecture: Classical period (4-6th century)

-Medieval Period (7th to 16th century)
+Medieval period (7th to 16th century)

 By about the 7th century most main features of the Hindu temple were established along with theoretical texts on temple architecture and building methods.
 From between about the 7th and 13th centuries a large number of temples and their ruins have survived (though far fewer than once existed).
 Many regional styles developed, very often following political divisions, as large temples were typically built with royal patronage.
 The Vesara style originated in the region between the Krishna and Tungabhadra rivers that is contemporary north Karnataka.
 According to some art historians, the roots of Vesara style can be traced to the Chalukyas of Badami (500-753AD) whose Early Chalukya or Badami Chalukya architecture built temples in a style that mixed some features of the nagara and the dravida styles, for example using both the northern shikhara and southern vimana type of superstructure over the sanctum in different temples of similar date, as at Pattadakal.
-This style was further refined by the Rashtrakutas of Manyakheta (750-983AD) in sites such as Ellora.
+The Badami Chalukya style was further refined by the Rashtrakutas of Manyakheta (750-983AD) in sites such as Ellora.
 Though there is clearly a good deal of continuity with the Badami or Early Chalukya style, other writers only date the start of Vesara to the later Western Chalukyas of Kalyani (983-1195 AD), in sites such as Lakkundi, Dambal, Itagi, and Gadag, and continued by the Hoysala empire (1000-1330 AD).